Job Simulator Review

 Job Simulator 8

-There are four different jobs for you to experience; an office worker, store clerk, chef and auto mechanic.
-Each one offering different gameplay options, breaking up each of the jobs into separate tasks.
+There are four different jobs for you to experience: an office worker, store clerk, chef, and auto mechanic.
+Each one offers different gameplay options, breaking up each of the jobs into separate tasks.
 You can breeze through each of the jobs in under an hour, but I found myself spending additional time simply messing around in the world.
-As an office worker, I had to log into a very ancient looking computer with a keyboard that only had a 0 and 1 key.
-I followed that up by deleting all of my emails, drinking up a cup of coffee and eating a moldy donut from the garage, which prompted me to projectile vomit all of my work space.
-You’re represented in-game by two floating white hands that mimic your movements using two PlayStation Move controllers.
+As an office worker, I had to log into a very ancient-looking computer with a keyboard that only had a 0 and 1 key.
+I followed that up by deleting all of my emails, drinking up a cup of coffee, and eating a moldy donut from the garage, which prompted me to projectile vomit all over my workspace.
+You're represented in-game by two floating white hands that mimic your movements using two PlayStation Move controllers.

-While not needing the same amount of space that the game required on the HTC Vive version of the game, but you will need some space to reach around the environment.
-Trust me; I’ve banged into a couple of walls and shelves while reaching for things.
+While not needing the same amount of space that the game required on the HTC Vive version, you will need some space to reach around the environment.
+Trust me; I've banged into a couple of walls and shelves while reaching for things.
 Moving the setup out of the office and into the living room gave me the required amount of space.
-After booting the game, you’ll be asked to calibrate your environment, setting how far you can spread your arms out, and establishing the depth of the floor.
-There are a few titles that do this, and I’m dumbfounded why this isn’t a single OS-level setting instead of being set within each game.
-You’ll also have to stand at a set distance or else you won’t be able to start the game.
+After booting the game, you'll be asked to calibrate your environment, setting how far you can spread your arms out and establishing the depth of the floor.
+There are a few titles that do this, and I'm dumbfounded why this isn't a single OS-level setting instead of being set within each game.
+You'll also have to stand at a set distance, or else you won't be able to start the game.

 Simply Put